 Great Planes Super Stearman

-This is my first foray into the world of biplanes.
+This is my first biplane.
 I admire the classic lines of the Super Stearman, which is a modified version of the original Boeing-Stearman Model 75 .
 A friend at the flying club has this model and when a new-in-box kit became available at a good price it was time to get one for myself.

 |Flight time:||1h 16m|